 Semi-Annually, which is equal, at the present premium on gold, to about eight per cent. per Annum.
-Farmers, Merchants, Mechanics, Capitalists, and all who have any money to invest, should know and emember that these Bonds are, in effect, a FIRST MORTGAGE upon all Railroads, Canals, Bank Stocks and Securities, and the immense products of all the Manufactures &c.. in the country: and that the full and ample provision made for the payment of the interest and liquidation of principal. by Customs Duties.
-Excise clamps and Internal Revenue, serves to make these Bonds the mmediate delivery.
-JAY COOKE.
-Subscription Agent.
-Nov.
-18 3m.
+Farmers, Merchants, Mechanics, Capitalists, and all who have any money to invest, should know and remember that these Bonds are, in effect, a FIRST MORTGAGE upon all Railroads, Canals, Bank Stocks and Securities, and the immense products of all the Manufactures &c., in the country: and that the full and ample provision made for the payment of the interest and liquidation of principal, by Customs Duties, Excise Stamps and Internal Revenue, serves to make these Bonds the in the Market.
+Subscription received at PAR in Legal Tender Notes, or notes and checks of banks at par in Philadelphia.
+Subscribers by mail will receive prompattention, and every fecilty and explanation will be afforded on application at this office.

-Best, Most Available and Most Popular Investment in the Market.
+Best, Most Available and Most Popular Investment